The NordDRG AI Benchmark for Large Language Models: Background and Related Work

 \subsection{Large Language Models (LLMs)}

-The Transformer architecture of Vaswani et al.\ \cite{vaswani2017attention} triggered the modern surge in natural-language processing.
-Early encoder models such as BERT~\cite{devlin2018bert} were soon joined by large autoregressive generators including GPT-3~\cite{brown2020language} and GPT-4, each scaling to hundreds of billions of parameters and exhibiting emergent abilities in text generation, retrieval, and reasoning.
-Parallel research explored alternative training paradigms (T5’s text-to-text framework \cite{raffel2020t5}), compute–data trade-offs (Chinchilla \cite{hoffmann2022chinchilla}), and extreme scale (PaLM’s 540-billion-parameter Pathways model \cite{chowdhery2022palm}).
-In tandem, open-weight families such as OPT~\cite{zhang2022opt} and Llama-2~\cite{touvron2023llama2} widened community access to state-of-the-art capabilities.
-Recent reports even suggest that certain LLMs have passed variants of the Turing test~\cite{jones2025largelanguagemodelspass}, underscoring their capacity for human-like communication.
-Comprehensive surveys chart this rapid evolution and situate LLMs within the broader arc of generative AI—from GANs to ChatGPT—highlighting key architectural and application trends \cite{naveed2023comprehensive,cao2023comprehensive}.
+The breakthrough Transformer architecture introduced by Vaswani~\textit{et al.}~\cite{vaswani2017attention} ignited today’s natural–language processing renaissance.
+Initial encoder models such as BERT~\cite{devlin2018bert} were quickly followed by vast autoregressive generators—GPT-3~\cite{brown2020language}, GPT-4, and others—whose parameter counts now reach into the hundreds of billions and display emergent strengths in generation, retrieval, and reasoning.
+Concurrent strands of work explored alternative training frameworks (T5’s text-to-text paradigm~\cite{raffel2020t5}), compute–data scaling laws (Chinchilla~\cite{hoffmann2022chinchilla}), and extreme model sizes, exemplified by PaLM’s 540-billion-parameter Pathways network~\cite{chowdhery2022palm}.
+Meanwhile, open-weight initiatives such as OPT~\cite{zhang2022opt} and Llama-2~\cite{touvron2023llama2} have broadened community access to state-of-the-art capabilities.
+Notably, recent evaluations claim that some LLMs now satisfy modified Turing-test criteria \cite{jones2025largelanguagemodelspass}, underscoring their increasing facility for human-like dialogue.
+Comprehensive surveys map this rapid trajectory from early generative models to ChatGPT, situating LLMs within the wider generative-AI landscape and cataloguing key architectural and application trends \cite{naveed2023comprehensive,cao2023comprehensive}.

-Since late 2022, chat-oriented front-ends—exemplified by ChatGPT—have carried LLMs from research labs into everyday workflows.
-The conversational interface abstracts away programming and domain expertise, turning LLMs into a general-purpose layer through which users in healthcare, law, education, and industry can delegate complex cognitive tasks.
+Since late 2022, chat-style interfaces—epitomised by ChatGPT—have moved LLMs beyond research into mainstream workflows.
+By masking low-level prompts behind natural conversation, these interfaces transform LLMs into a versatile cognitive layer that clinicians, lawyers, educators, and business users can harness with minimal technical overhead.

-As capabilities expand, the central question moves from \emph{can we do it?} to \emph{can we do it safely?}.
-Aligning model behaviour with human values and organisational goals has become a pressing agenda \cite{christian2020alignment}.
-Achieving this alignment demands a multidisciplinary approach that blends data science with ethics, governance, and leadership~\cite{wilson2000consilience}, ensuring that powerful generative models are deployed responsibly and transparently.
+\paragraph{Bridge to our contribution.} Given LLMs’ strengths and limits in reasoning, retrieval, and multilingual handling, our benchmark deliberately mixes cross-table joins, minority-language descriptors, and governance reasoning tasks.
+This design probes capabilities that generic NLP suites seldom touch, producing signals directly relevant to CaseMix workflows.